romshark/utf8valid/README.md

 are minimal and located at lines 481 and 533.

 The geomean for M1 ARM64 processors is around `-12.6%`.
+The geomean for Ryzen 7 5700X appears to be significantly lower at just `-1.43%` with some benchmarks even showing significant performance degradation ⚠️.

 ## Benchmark Results